samyouaret/Air-Quality-Api/README.md

                 └── routes
 ```

-The application structure is a simple layered architecture that strives for low coupling, better Testability and maintenance
+The application structure is a simple layered architecture that strives for low coupling, better Testability, and maintenance

 it Contains an HTTP server that acts as a **Gateway** for our application.